Josh Hawley: Death of Tory Sanders

-On May 5, 2017, Tory Sanders, a black motorist who had taken a wrong turn in Tennessee ran out of gas in rural Mississippi County, Missouri.
-He had gotten lost and was confused and asked a gas station attendant to call the police for assistance.
-Deputies responded and put him in the county jail.
-His mental condition had deteriorated further and he resisted when jail staff, under the command of Sheriff Cory Hutcheson, tried to release him as they had no grounds on which to hold him.
-Hutcheson, who himself faced and later was convicted of a variety of federal and state charges, led a team of police and jailers who repeatedly pepper-sprayed and tasered Sanders throughout the day.
+On May 5, 2017, Tory Sanders, a Black motorist who had taken a wrong turn in Tennessee, ran out of gas in rural Mississippi County, Missouri.
+He had gotten lost and was confused; he asked a gas station attendant to call the police for assistance.
+Deputies responded and put him in protective custody in the county jail.
+His mental condition deteriorated further and he resisted when they tried to move him to a medical facility.
+Sheriff Cory Hutcheson led jail staff who repeatedly pepper-sprayed and Tasered Sanders throughout the day.
 Hutcheson eventually led a team of cops and jailers into the cell and swarmed Sanders, who went into cardiac arrest and died.

-The cause of death was judged to be "excited delirium", a condition frequently cited in custody-related deaths but not recognized by major psychiatric authorities.
+In an unrelated case, Hutcheson pleaded guilty and was sentenced in 2019 to six months in federal prison for unrelated crimes: wire fraud and identity theft related to illegal tracking of some 200 private cellphone users.
+He resigned after his plea and can no longer work as a law enforcement officer.

-Hawley determined that those who had assaulted Sanders had not intended his death, and decided not to file murder charges.
-When the case was reviewed by Hawley's successor, Eric Schmitt, insufficient evidence caused him to reject first or second-degree murder charges, but the statute of limitations had expired for any lesser offenses, so no one could be held criminally accountable for Sanders's death.
-Hawley's handling of the case led to criticism from black lawmakers and the NAACP's Missouri chapter.
-Following the murder of George Floyd in 2020, there was renewed interest in the case, with activists hoping that Schmitt would file charges.
+In 2017 Hawley determined that those who had assaulted Sanders had not intended his death, and did not file murder charges.
+Black lawmakers and the NAACP's Missouri chapter criticized Hawley for his handling of Sanders's death and failure to prosecute, believing he did not find justice for Sanders.
+No one could be held criminally accountable for Sanders's death.

+Following the murder of George Floyd while in custody of Minneapolis police in 2020, interest in Sanders's case revived.
+Activists hoped that Eric Schmitt, the new state attorney general, would file charges.
 In February 2021, he chose not to do so.
+The three-year statute of limitations had expired for manslaughter, and he said he believed there was insufficient evidence to support charges of first- or second-degree murder.

 Opioid manufacturer lawsuit and investigation

-In June 2017, Hawley announced that Missouri had filed suit in state court against three major drug companies, Endo Health Solutions, Janssen Pharmaceuticals, and Purdue Pharma, for allegedly hiding the danger of prescription painkillers and contributing to the opioid epidemic.
+In June 2017, Hawley announced that Missouri had filed suit in state court against three major drug companies—Endo Health Solutions, Janssen Pharmaceuticals, and Purdue Pharma—for allegedly hiding the danger of prescription painkillers and contributing to the opioid epidemic.
 The state argued that the companies violated Missouri consumer protection and Medicaid laws.
 The damages sought were among the largest in state history, on the order of hundreds of millions of dollars.

-In August 2017, Hawley announced that he had opened an investigation into seven opioid distributors (Allergan, Depomed, Insys, Mallinckrodt, Mylan, Pfizer, and Teva Pharmaceuticals).
-In October 2017, he expanded his investigation into three additional pharmaceutical companies (AmerisourceBergen, Cardinal Health, and McKesson Corporation), the three largest U.S. opioid distributors.
+In August 2017, Hawley announced that he had opened an investigation into seven opioid distributors: Allergan, Depomed, Insys, Mallinckrodt, Mylan, Pfizer, and Teva Pharmaceuticals.
+In October 2017, he expanded his investigation into three additional pharmaceutical companies—AmerisourceBergen, Cardinal Health, and McKesson Corporation—that are the three largest U.S. opioid distributors.